angadhn/MySite/_notes/von's Braun Wheel comparisons.md

 ---
-title:  "Some Space Stations in Fiction and Reality"
+title: Some Space Stations in Fiction and Reality
-date:   2024-09-29 14:30:00
-categories:
-  - Large Space Stations
-  - Space Exploration
 ---
 {% newthought "An earlier post in my teaching resources for" %} a final year undergraduate project had a pretty helpful